sonic-net/SONiC/doc/acl/egress_outer_dscp_change_table.md

 ##### Pros

-This approach has the benifit of providing a uniform interface to the user.
+This approach has the benefit of providing a uniform interface to the user.
 The management and efficient utilization of resources is done by the Orchagent.

 ##### Cons